19-Day Turkiye Tour – Origins of Western Civilization

 Click to enlarge

-Those who have reserved the optional, early morning hot-air balloon flight will depart, like all balloonists, at dawn when the air is still.
-For those who don’t go ballooning, we highly recommend waking at sunrise to watch balloons pass through the canyons and even over the hotel.
+Those who reserve the optional hot-air balloon excursion will depart, like all balloonists, at dawn when the air is still.
+Even if you don’t partake, we highly recommend rising early one morning to watch the balloons drift near the hotel.

-You’ll have an extra early start on your Westerly transit across the Anatolian Plain, the breadbasket of Turkey, en route to Antalya.
+You’ll have a Westerly transit across the Anatolian Plain, the breadbasket of Turkiye en route to Konya.

-Your first stop is Sultanhani Karvansary, just west of the village of Aksary.
-After this visit, as you roll along the Silk Road, you may begin to appreciate the vast difference between your mode of travel today and that of 13th-century Seljuk traders poking warily along by camel.
+You will stop at the restored Sultanhani Caravanserai, one of many refuges for camel caravans built about 25 miles apart along the Silk Road.
+As you continue along this route, you may begin to appreciate the vast difference between your mode of travel today and that of 13th-century Seljuk traders poking warily along by camel.

-From Catelhoyuk, the highway rises into the forested Taurus Mountains before descending to Manavgat on the east-west Turquoise Coast highway.
-Farther west, visit the huge, well-preserved Greco-Roman theater at Aspendus before continuing to Antalya to spend two nights in a charming boutique hotel in traditional Ottoman style in the historic Kaleiçi neighborhood.
+From Konya, the highway rises into the forested Taurus Mountains before descending to the east-west Turquoise Coast highway.
+You will visit the well-preserved Greco-Roman theater at Aspendus before continuing to Antalya, where you will spend two nights in a hotel overlooking the Mediterranean.

-You’ll head south along the spectacular Turquoise Coast, stopping to explore the ancient site of Phaselis.
-You’ll stop at Myra to view its rock tombs and fine theater.
-The visit to the nearby Church of St. Nickolas tells the origin of Santa Claus.
-After lunch, it’s a short transit to the nearby port of Cayagzi, where you board the gulet (yacht) that will be your home for the next five nights.
-Sail west to Kekova Roadstead to drop anchor.
-Ashore, you will climb up through the hillside village of Kale, formerly Simena, to have a splendid view of the historic and beautiful anchorage from the crenelated castle.
-You’ll spend each night anchored in one of our favorite secluded bays, dining under the stars.
+Travel south along the spectacular Turquoise Coast, stopping to explore the ancient city of Myra to view its remarkable rock tombs and stunning theater.
+From here, it’s a short transit to the nearby port of Cayagzi, where you’ll board the gulet (yacht) that will be your home for the next five nights.
+After lunch on board, you’ll sail west to Kekova Roadstead to drop anchor for the night.
+Ashore, you may climb up through the hillside village of Kale—formerly Simena—to have a splendid view of the historic and beautiful anchorage from the crenelated castle.
+Each evening, anchor in one of our favorite secluded bays and dining under a canopy of stars.

 Day 9 | Kas, Gemiler Island